Mohammedfisal1250/EDRAD-CNV/README.md

 # Usage
 Run the GUI Application

-(1) Open the main_EDRAD.py file (or the main script you are using).
+(1) Open the file main_EDRAD.py (or your main script), and run it;

-(2) Configure important parameters inside the GUI after launching:
+(2) After the GUI appears, upload the required input files:

-- Upload input data (.bam files)
+- Upload the input .bam file

+- Upload the reference genome .fa or .fasta file

+- Upload the ground truth file

+(3) Set important parameters inside the GUI:

-- Set parameters: k (number of neighbors), bandwidth, bin size, reference genome path, etc.
+- k (number of neighbors)

+- bandwidth

+- bin size
+- The column size used for segmentation

-- Choose segmentation method (Python or R-based)
+(4) Choose the segmentation method (Python-based or R-based);

-- Click the "Run" button to start the CNV detection analysis!
+(5) Click the Run Analysis button to start the CNV detection analysis!

+(6) After the analysis completes, check the output files:

+Results file containing detected CNVs

+Evaluation metrics file (Precision, Sensitivity, F1-score)

-(3) Visualize the results directly inside the GUI:
+(7) Visualize the results directly inside the GUI:

-- Metrics like Precision, Sensitivity, and F1-score
+Metrics such as Precision, Sensitivity, and F1-score

-- Graphical display of detected CNVs
+Graphical display of the detected CNVs

 Quick Example